Frequently Asked Questions

 How do I apply for a job that is currently open?

 - Complete each section of the application to ensure your qualifications are fully documented.
-Also, remember to attach the required documents (e.g., proof of degree, certification, license).
-An incomplete application could cause a delay in processing your application and may result in not being approved.
+Also, remember to attach any required documents (e.g., proof of degree, certification, license).
+An incomplete application could cause a delay in processing your application and may result in your application not being approved.

-- Submit your application forms within the official application filing period advertised for each job posting.
+- Submit your application form within the official application filing period advertised for each job posting.

 Can I print a copy of my application?